regal2157/jquery-omniture/README.md

 # jQuery Omniture Plugin

 Provides a convenient way for developers to add SiteCatalyst/Omniture tracking to pages and DOM elements.
+This is a modification of Jaime Bueza's plugin.
+More stripped down, and convienent for my use.

 ## jQuery Omniture Plugin API